Bosra: Modern era

-Main sights
+Landmarks

-Of the city which once counted 80,000 inhabitants, there remains today only a village settled among the ruins.
-The 2nd century Roman theater, constructed probably under Trajan, is the only monument of this type with its upper gallery in the form of a covered portico which has been integrally preserved.
+Of the city that once counted 80,000 inhabitants there remains today only a village among the ruins.
+The 2nd-century Roman theatre of Bosra, constructed probably under Trajan, is the only monument of this type with its upper gallery in the form of a covered portico fully preserved.
 It was fortified between 481 and 1231.

-Further, Nabatean and Roman monuments, Christian churches, mosques and Madrasahs are present within the half-ruined enceinte of the city.
-The structure of the cathedral, a central plan with eastern apses flanked by 2 sacristies, exerted a decisive influence on the evolution of Christian architectural forms, and to a certain extent on Islamic style.
+There are also Nabatean and Roman monuments, Christian churches, mosques, and Madrasahs within the half-ruined enceinte of the city.
+The structure of the cathedral, a central plan with eastern apses flanked by two sacristies, exerted a decisive influence on the evolution of Christian architectural forms and to a certain extent on Islamic style.
 Al-Omari Mosque of Bosra is one of the oldest surviving mosques in Islamic history.

 Close by are the Kharaba Bridge and the Gemarrin Bridge, both Roman bridges.

 Climate

 Bosra has a cold semi-arid climate (Köppen climate classification BSk).
 Rainfall is higher in winter than in summer.
 The average annual temperature in Bosra is 16.4 °C. About 247 mm of precipitation falls annually.